cthbleachbit/minemap/README.md

 This repository contains two command line utilities, "minemap" to convert images to map items, the other "pamenim" to do the reverse.
 Run the utilities themselves with no arguments to view usage information and supported minecraft versions.

 Building is handled by CMake.
-As of version 0.4.0, boost is no longer required neither at compile time and run time.
+As of version 0.4.0, boost is no longer required neither at compile time nor run time.
 Please make sure you have the following dependencies:

-* Magick++ 7, part of Imagemagick, OR GraphicsMagick if you are building on Windows.
+* Magick++ 7, part of Imagemagick, OR GraphicsMagick if you are building on Windows or a platform that doesn't have ImageMagick.
 * zlib, used to compress / decompress NBT data stream
 * nbtp, used to manipulate NBT data structure (as a git submodule or use existing library)